kitawee/kitawi/README.md

-# Views
+# View

-Views is a Dart web library for building web user interfaces.
+View is a Dart web library for building web user interfaces.
 It is inspired by React and Flutter, and it is designed to be simple, fast, and easy to use.

 It's highly customizable and can be used with any Dart package that can run on the web.

+The renderer compiles to wasm for all browsers except Safari, which uses the dart2js compiler.

 ## Installation